Zibahub/Market-Sales-Report-in-the-North-Nigeria-/README.md

 ### Report

-- The stores with the Smallest revenues should be closed, to avoid wasting of resources and those regions with good returns should be improved and invested in
+- The stores with too low revenues should be closed, to avoid wasting of resources and those regions with good returns should be improved and invested in.
+The other option is to improve on making Market research and to do what is required for better result

 - It was concluded that Better investment is to be made to those regions as they generate good revenues,